 Under the old alimony tax rules, it was often much easier to negotiate alimony because the tax break for paying spouses was often so satisfying that it was easier to negotiate higher payments for recipient spouse — making it a win-win for both spouses.

 With these days behind us, it is up to family law attorneys to come up with creative solutions for safeguarding their clients’ financial future, whether the client will be paying or receiving alimony.
-One tactic to consider is a lump sum alimony payment instead of smaller monthly payments for years.
-In the past this was generally not advisable for paying spouses, because the IRS would treat large lump sum payments as property transfers which were not tax deductible.
+One tactic to consider is a lump sum alimony payment instead of smaller monthly payments.
+In the past this was generally not advisable for paying spouses because the IRS would treat large lump sum payments as property transfers which were not tax deductible.
 This is now less of a concern, since a paying spouse can no longer deduct the tax on any alimony payments, regardless of whether they are lump sum or periodic.

 Without the need to make continued payments, the payor spouse might be able to get the “tax hit” over in one year and move on.
 For receiving spouses, a concrete investment plan would be an important consideration before accepting this option.